2 Care, prevention and counselling

 2-37 Why is breaking bad news about congenital disorders difficult?

-When a woman is pregnant her wish and expectation are for the birth of a normal child.
-Giving a woman and her partner news about a congenital disorder causes them great distress.
-They will have to face loss, including loss of life, health or the possibility of not having a normal child.
+When a woman is pregnant her wish and expectation are for the birth of a healthy child without a congenital disorder.
+Giving a woman and her partner news about a congenital disorder may cause them great distress.
+They will have to face loss, including loss of life, health or the possibility of having a child with a congenital disorder.

-People who are faced with loss tend to respond in a manner which can be predicted.
+People who are faced with loss tend to respond in a predictable manner.
 Counsellors breaking bad news should be aware of this so that they can assist people through the process.

 2-38 How do people respond to loss?